 Additional Treadmill Drawbacks

-Dual action bikes like the Airdyne produces a higher HR.
+Dual-action bikes like the Airdyne produces a higher HR.
 This is due to the combined action of the arms and legs.
 There is no better affordable option than the AirDyne.
-Although they require periodic maintenance they are the perfect interval tool as they do not need any adjustments to belts or knobs when interval training.
+Although they require periodic maintenance, they are the perfect interval tool as they do not need any adjustments to belts or knobs when interval training.
 The fan is an accommodating resistance device.
-This means that the harder you push the more resistance you get back.
-If you have large fan AirDynes purchase and install windscreens.
-Most athletes and clients dislike the large fan AirDynes as they are unable to work up a sweat without a windscreen.
-This is probably the best "safe" tool as it requires limited skill and limited potential for overuse injury.
+This means that the harder you push, the more resistance you get back.
+Most athletes and clients dislike the large fan AirDynes as they cannot work up a sweat without a windscreen.
+This is probably the best "safe" tool as it requires limited skill and limited potential for an overuse injury.

 Stationary Bike Recommendations

-Same time recommendations as for the treadmill.
+Use the same time recommendations as for the treadmill.
 For the AirDyne, set the top display to Level.
-For a well-conditioned male a 15 second sprint should be level 12-15.
-Do not go all out as this will seriously undermine the ability to repeat additional intervals.
+For a well-conditioned male, a 15-second sprint should be level 12-15.
+Do not go all out, as this will seriously undermine the ability to repeat additional intervals.
 Well-conditioned female athletes will be Level 8-10 for 15 seconds.
 Levels should be adjusted down for fitness level and up for body size.
 Larger athletes or clients will find the bike easier.
 Large fan AirDynes (older models) will have slightly different work levels than the newer smaller fan models

 Climbers and Ellipticals

-Research continues to mount that interval training may improve fitness better than steady state work.
-The big key is not what to do any more but, how to do it.
+The big key is not what to do anymore but how to do it.
+Research continues to mount that interval training may improve fitness better than steady-state work.
 For maximum effect, get a heart rate monitor and go to work.